Keeneland announces new partner, new plans for facilities in Corbin, Williamsburg

 “We are proud of the significant investment this partnership is committed to making in our community, and are excited to see the infusion of tourism, economic development and new jobs it will bring to Williamsburg and Whitley County,” Williamsburg Mayor Roddy Harrison stated.

-Keeneland has been in talks with the City of Corbin since 2015 with different visions for the racetrack from Thunder Gap for quarter horse racing to Cumberland Run that was a partnership between Keeneland and Churchill Downs announced in 2017.
+Keeneland has been in talks with the City of Corbin for several years with different visions for the racetrack from Thunder Gap for quarter horse racing in 2015 to Cumberland Run that was a partnership between Keeneland and Churchill Downs announced in 2017.

 “Corbin is thrilled to be a part of this endeavor,” Razmus said.
 “The new racing facility will be a welcome addition to our city’s already long list of sites and attractions for local residents and visitors.”